 This rug!
 I am SO happy with it.
 Its vibrant colors incorporate all of the colors in the room (seriously, how did that green on the inside of the cabinets show up here?), plus it's soft and seems to be of good quality -- even more gratifying since I have not had great luck purchasing rugs online.
 I'm thrilled with the impact of a few small additions to the space, which is not only our laundry room but also the main access to our pool deck.
 Don't the colors exude tropical warmth (as opposed to Wisconsin winter)?
 Yes, please!

 However, since there is still snow on the ground, I consider it winter and, thus, the Christmas season!
 I actually started taking down some of the decorations this week, which is pretty early for me (I usually wait until right before Easter).
 But our Christmas cards are still up, as is our tree -- that will be the last to go.
 'Til warmer weather strikes, I'll be getting my dose of summer in the laundry room!

 Raised on a farm in Rushford, Minnesota, one of nine children.
 Graduated from Winona State University in 2001.
 Majored in English Writing and Minored in Women's Studies and Art.
 Studied Interior Design at Dakota County Technical College from 2004-05.
 Married Benjamin Ries of Vermillion, Minnesota, in August of 2005.
 Moved to Spearfish, South Dakota (thus putting Interior Design studies on hold) in September 2005.
-Welcomed children Adelaide in 2006 and Rusty in 2007.
+Welcomed a daughter in 2006 and a son in 2007.
 Moved to Zimmerman.
 Minnesota in December of 2007, then to El Paso, Wisconsin in May of 2011.